11-aryan/Customer-Churn-Prediction/README.md

 ### Web Application
 The web applicatoin takes the input from the user for differnt features such as MonthlyCharges, Payment Method, Contract type, etc. and displays a message whether the customer with the given input features is likely to churn or not, along with the confidence of the prediction.
 <br> </br>
 The front-end of the web application is made with **HTML**, **CSS, bootstrap** and in the back-end **Flask** is used.
-This web application is deployed on Heroku, and the link to it can be found at the top.
+This web application is deployed on Render, and the link to it can be found at the top.